xinwenfu/VChat_KSTET_DLL/README.md

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/8da0d1be-485d-4e47-93b2-91c53a917773

 The diagram below shows the stack layout when the malicious string is injected on the stack.
-The JMP ESP overwrite the return address of the victim function.
-When the victim function returns, it runs the JMP SHORT instruction.
-The JMP SHORT jumps to the start of the buffer and runs the shellcode, which loads the remote DLL.
+The *JMP ESP* overwrites the return address of the victim function.
+When the victim function returns, it runs the *JMP SHORT* instruction.
+The *JMP SHORT* jumps to the start of the buffer and runs the shellcode, which loads the remote DLL.
 ```
    |-----------------------------------|
    | b'C' * (24)                       |